genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 <details>
   <summary>Want to check if your data has been sent?</summary>
-  To check your database, genesis plugin has the following script
+  To check your database, Genesis plugin has the following script:

   ![](/img/DbMon-script.png)

-  type `table USER` and then `search 1` you will be displayed the following:
+  Type `table USER` and then `search 1`, which will display the following:

 ```kotlin
 ==================================